hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/081_cosmology.md

 the perfect, who alone is the seer, and for whom is all this change.

-Man looks on all these changes; he himself is never impure; but through what the Vedantists call Adhyâsa, by reflection, by implication, he seems to be impure.
+Man looks on all these changes; he himself is never impure; but through what the Vedantists call Adhyāsa, by reflection, by implication, he seems to be impure.
 It is like the appearance of a crystal when a red or a blue flower is brought before it: the colour is reflected on it, but the crystal itself is pure.
 We shall take it for granted that there are